Melrose Industries (LON:MRO) Stock Price Down 11.7% – What’s Next?

-Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and issued a GBX 850 ($10.99) price target on shares of Melrose Industries in a report on Thursday, January 23rd.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of GBX 640 ($8.27).
+Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and issued a GBX 850 ($10.98) price target on shares of Melrose Industries in a research report on Thursday, January 23rd.

-Melrose Industries (LON:MRO – Get Free Report) last announced its quarterly earnings results on Thursday, March 6th.
-The company reported GBX 26.80 ($0.35) earnings per share for the quarter.
+Melrose Industries (LON:MRO – Get Free Report) last announced its quarterly earnings data on Thursday, March 6th.
+The company reported GBX 26.80 ($0.35) EPS for the quarter.
 Melrose Industries had a negative net margin of 1.13% and a negative return on equity of 1.18%.
-On average, sell-side analysts forecast that Melrose Industries PLC will post 33.9741641 earnings per share for the current fiscal year.
+As a group, equities analysts expect that Melrose Industries PLC will post 33.9741641 earnings per share for the current year.

 Melrose Industries PLC, together with its subsidiaries, provides aerospace components and systems to civil and defence markets in the United Kingdom, rest of Europe, North America, and internationally.
 The company operates through two segments, Engines and Structures.
 The Engines segment offers structural engineered components; parts repair; and commercial and aftermarket contracts to engines original equipment manufacturers.